Peiffap/minicp/userguide/source/learning_minicp/exercises.rst

 On the next example the successor array is `[2,4,1,5,3,0]`

 .. image:: ../_static/circuit.svg
 :scale: 50
     :width: 250
         :alt: Circuit

-All the successors must be different. but enforcing the `allDifferent` constraint is not enough.
+    All the successors must be different.
+    But enforcing the `allDifferent` constraint is not enough.
 We must also guarantee it forms a proper circuit (without sub-tours).
 This can be done efficiently and incrementally by keeping track of the sub-chains appearing during the search.